 WABASH.
 Dec.
-27-From the mouth of De Bon Pas creek up the main branch to the south line of Lawrence county; thence east to the Wabash; thence down the Wabash to the place of beginning.
-[Laws 1825, p.
-25.]
+27 - From the mouth of De Bon Pas Creek up the main branch of the south line of Lawrence County; thence east to the Wabash; thence down the Wabash to the place of beginning.

-1825-TEN NEW COUNTIES.
+1825 - TEN NEW COUNTIES

 CALHOUN.
-Jan.
-10-All that tract of country between the Illinois and Mississippi rivers south of the line between townships 7 and 8 south.
+Jan.10 - All that tract of country between the Illinois and Mississippi Rivers south of the line between townships 7 and 8 south.
 [Laws 1825, p.
 65.]

 ADAMS.
 Jan.
-13-From the southeast corner town 3 south, 5 west of the fourth prin-cipal meridian, west to the Mississippi; thence up the river to the line between towns 2 and 3 north; thence east to the northeast corner of town 2 north, 5 west; thence south to the beginning
+13 - From the southeast corner town three south, five west of the fourth principal meridian, west to the Mississippi; thence up the river to the line between towns two and three north; thence east to the northeast corner of town two north, five west; thence south to the beginning.
+[Laws 1825, p.98.]

-[Laws 1825. p.
-93.]

 HANCOCK.
 Jan.
-13-East from the Mississippi on the line between towns 2 and 3 north, to the line between ranges 4 and 5 west, of the fourth principal meridian; thence north to the line between towns 7 and 8 north; thence west to the Mississippi; thence down the river to the beginning.
+13 - East from the Mississippi on the line between towns 2 and 3 north, to the line between ranges 4 and 5 west of the fourth principal meridian; thence north to the line between towns 7 and 8 north; thence west to the Mississippi; thence down the river to the beginning.
+[Laws 1825, p.
+93.]

 HENRY.
 Jan.
-13-East from the fourth principal meridian on the line between towns 12 and 13 north, to the line between ranges 4 and 5 east; thence north to the Wisconsin state line; thence west to the fourth principal meridian; thence south to the beginning.
+13 - East from the fourth principal meridian on the line between towns twelve and thirteen north, to the line between ranges four and five east; thence north to the Wisconsin state line; thence west to the fourth principal meridian; thence south to the beginning.
 [Laws 1825, p.
 94.]

 KNOX.
 Jan.
-13-East from the fourth principal meridian on the line between towns 8 and 9 north, to the line between ranges 4 and 5 east; thence north to the line between towns 12 and 13 north; thence west to the fourth principal meridian; thence south to the beginning.
+13 - East from the fourth principal meridian on the line between towns eight and nine north, to the line between ranges four and five east; thence north to the line between towns twelve and thirteen north; thence west to the fourth principal meridian; thence south to the beginning.
 [Laws 1825, p.
 94.]

 MERCER.
 Jan.
-13-East from the Mississippi on the line between towns 12 and 13 north, to the fourth principal meridian; thence north to the Wisconsin state line; thence west to the Mississippi; thence down the river to the beginning.
+13 - East from the Mississippi on the line between towns twelve and thirteen north, to the fourth principal meridian; thence north to the Wisconsin state line; thence west to the Mississippi; thence down the river to the beginning.
 [Laws 1825, p.
 93.]

 PEORIA.
 Jan.
-13-West from the Illinois on the line between towns 11 and 12 north, to the line between ranges 4 and 5 east; thence south to the line between towns 7 and 8 north; thence east to the line between ranges 5 and 6 east; thence south to the Illinois; thence up the river to the beginning.
+13 - West from the Illinois on the line between towns 11and 12 north, to the line between ranges 4 and 5 east; thence south to the line between towns 7 and 8 north; thence east to the line between ranges 5 and 6 east; thence south to the Illinois; thence up the river to the beginning.
+[Laws 1825, p.
+85.]

 PUTNAM.
 Jan.
-13-Up the Illinois from the line between towns 11 and 12 north, to the south fork [Kankakee]; thence up said fork to the Indiana state line; thence north along said line to the northeast corner of the State; thence west to the line between ranges 4 and 5 east; thence south to the line between towns 11 and 12 north; thence east to the beginning.
+13 - Up the Illinois from the line between towns 11 and 12 north, to the south fork [Kankakee]; thence up said fork to the Indiana state line; thence north along said line to the northeast corner of the State; thence west to the line between ranges 4 and 5 east; thence south to the line between towns 11 and 12 north; thence east to the beginning.
+[Laws 1825, p.
+94.]

 SCHUYLER.
 Jan.
-13-West from the Illinois on the line between towns 2 and 3 south, to the line between ranges 4 and 5 west; thence north to the line between towns 3 and 4 north; thence east to the fourth principal meridian; thence south to the line between towns 2 and 3 north; thence east to the Illinois; thence down the river to the beginning.
+13 - West from the Illinois on the line between towns 2 and 3 south, to the line between ranges 4 and 5 west; thence north to the line between towns 3 and 4 north; thence east to the fourth principal meridian; thence south to the line between towns 2 and 3 north; thence east to the Illinois; thence down the river to the beginning.
+[Laws 1825, p.
+92.]

 WARREN.
 Jan.
-13-East from the Mississippi on the line between towns 7 and 8 north, to the fourth principal meridian; thence north to the line between towns 12 and 13 north; thence west to the Mississippi; thence down the river to the beginning.
+13 - East from the Mississippi on the line between towns seven and eight north, to the fourth principal meridian; thence north to the line between towns twelve and thirteen north; thence west to the Mississippi; thence down the river to the beginning.
 [Laws 1825, p.
 93.]